mateuszniechwiej/MS-2-Quiz-game/README.md

 > As a new user, I want to be able to select the difficulty level of the game

 A solution to satisfy user requirements:
-* Three buttons with difficulty level easy, medium and hard.
+* Three buttons with difficulty level easy, medium, and hard.

 > As a new user, I want to choose a quiz category.